(Nicolai Krylenko) (Part #2)

 Circa 1996, on a hunch, the Presence shrunk to microscopic size.
 He entered his son’s superhuman body and found minuscule traces of lifeforce, which he rekindled.

 As Vanguard abruptly awoke, the Presence was shunted beyond the Pym Barrier.
-It would be a few years before he managed to return to Universe-616.
+It would be a few years before he managed to return to Earth-616The main Marvel Comics version of Earth.

 Winter is forming